mrueda/beacon2-ri-tools/lib/internal/complete/README.md

 # CITATION

-The author requests that any published work that utilizes **B2RI** includes a cite to the the following reference:
+The author requests that any published work that utilizes **B2RI** includes a cite to the following reference:

 Rueda, M, Ariosa R. "Beacon v2 Reference Implementation: a toolkit to enable federated sharing of genomic and phenotypic data". _Bioinformatics_, btac568, https://doi.org/10.1093/bioinformatics/btac568

 # SUMMARY

-Script to parse a VCF having SnepEff/SnpSift annotations
+Script to parse a VCF having SnepEff/SnpSift annotations.

 The output can be: